 While I may have the Nikon Holy Trinity of zoom lenses, those suckers add a lot of weight to a camera bag.
 Do I really need all of them?

-Chances are good that I don't.
-After analyzing several years worth of my travel photos, I found that the majority of them were taken with my Nikon 24-70mm lens.
+Chances are good that I don’t.
+After analyzing several years worth of my travel photos, I found that most of them were taken with my Nikon 24-70mm lens.

 I can use that lens to go wide or to a short telephoto for an occasional portrait.
 It’s a fast lens with a constant f/2.8 aperture.
 To be honest, it could be the only lens I need.